 Reviewing the report consists of several crucial steps, including evaluating the system description and checking for subservice organizations, among others.
 Three particular points of emphasis that we often see misunderstood by reviewers include:

-1. Understanding the scope and period of the report.
+- Understanding the scope and period of the report.

 Understanding the scope of the report involves identifying the type of SOC 2 report, whether it is a Type I or Type II.
 A Type I report describes the vendor’s system and the suitability of the design of controls at a specific point in time, while a Type II report includes the same descriptions but also evaluates the operating effectiveness of those controls over a period.
 Speaking of the period, It is important to determine the time frame covered by the report to ensure it aligns with your organization’s assessment timeline.
 Additionally, review the Trust Services Criteria (TSC) included in the report, which could cover Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-Understanding which criteria are addressed will help you assess whether the vendor’s controls meet your specific compliance and security requirements.
+Understanding which criteria are addressed will help you assess whether the vendor’s controls meet your specific compliance and security requirements. - Requesting and reviewing the SOC report to ensure it’s presented with an unqualified opinion from the auditor.

 An “unqualified opinion” is essentially getting an A+ for their controls being described fairly and accurately, and operating effectively for the relevant period.
-Further due diligence would include reviewing the attestation firm’s testing procedures and the detailed results of testing within controls, not simply trusting that a lack of significant exceptions led to an unqualified opinion.
+Further due diligence would include reviewing the attestation firm’s testing procedures and the detailed results of testing within controls, not simply trusting that a lack of significant exceptions led to an unqualified opinion. - Using the SOC report to determine whether their organization has accounted for the Complementary User Entity Controls (CUECs) and has either implemented or plans to implement those controls.

 Take Google Drive for example.
 It’s considered a “User Entity,” which utilizes a service organization, and CUECs are the controls that reside at that User Entity.
 For a cloud application like Google Drive, a User Entity must ensure they remove terminated employees’ access to the application.
 Suppose a terminated employee retained that access and accessed sensitive information post-termination.
 In that case, that’d be a failure of control on the User Entity’s behalf, as Google does not own that control responsibility.

-Now, let’s discuss how these steps come into play when a Service Organization is providing SAAS (Software as a Service) and a SOC 2 report is necessary
+Now, let’s discuss how these steps come into play when a Service Organization is providing SAAS (Software as a Service) and a SOC 2 report is necessary.

 For SOC 2, the control areas are categorized using Trust Services Categories (TSCs).
 The available TSCs, as defined by the American Institute of Certified Public Accountants (AICPA), that can be included in a SOC 2 are the following:

-• Security (also known as common criteria)—Information and systems are protected against unauthorized access to and disclosure of information and damage to systems that could compromise the availability, integrity, confidentiality, and privacy of information or systems and affect the entity’s ability to meet its objectives.
+- Security (also known as common criteria)—Information and systems are protected against unauthorized access to and disclosure of information and damage to systems that could compromise the availability, integrity, confidentiality, and privacy of information or systems and affect the entity’s ability to meet its objectives.

-• Availability—Information and systems are available for operation and use to meet the entity’s objectives.
+- Availability—Information and systems are available for operation and use to meet the entity’s objectives.

-• Processing integrity—System processing is complete, valid, accurate, timely, and authorized to meet the entity’s objectives.
+- Processing integrity—System processing is complete, valid, accurate, timely, and authorized to meet the entity’s objectives.

-• Confidentiality—Information designated as confidential is protected to meet the entity’s objectives.
+- Confidentiality—Information designated as confidential is protected to meet the entity’s objectives.

-• Privacy—Personal information is collected, used, retained, disclosed, and disposed of to meet the entity’s objectives.
+- Privacy—Personal information is collected, used, retained, disclosed, and disposed of to meet the entity’s objectives.

 Not all TSCs must be included, except for Security, which must be included in all SOC 2 reports.
 The issuing SOC 2 auditor performs that scoping.
 To this point, for a business process supported by a service organization, control responsibility is divided into categories and shared between at least two entities: the service organization and the User Entity.